 I love words.

 I love a good story.
-I’m a voracious reader and I know a great book within the first few pages.
+I’m a voracious reader, and I usually know a brilliant book within the first few pages.
+(Don’t you?)

 I’ve always been a storyteller.
 Just need to put that out there.
 Maybe just for myself, though.

 I’m unbelievably blessed by God.
-Husband, three adult children, one son-in-law, one granddaughter, two granddogs, and one grandcat.
+Three adult children, one son-in-law, one granddaughter, three granddogs, and two grandcats.

 My alma mater is Virginia Commonwealth University (Go Rams!) in Richmond, Virginia.
 I earned three degrees there: BS Education; MS Business & Marketing; PhD Adult & Organizational Learning.